tobchen/patient-index/README.md

 ### Patient Index (Main Component)

-The *Patient Index* is a very minimal FHIR server.
+The *Patient Index* is limited FHIR server.
 It only stores FHIR R5 Patient resources with their identifiers.
 Sending demographic data has no effect.

 ![Patient Index Entity Relationship Model](./patient-index/erm.svg)